rodmor59/node-express-user-auth-microservice/README.md

 ### Environment variables file (.env)

-before running this project, you need to create an .env file and add the following environment variables.
+Before running this project, you must create a .env file and add the following environment variables.

 **`APP_PORT`**
 Listening port for the Node Express Rest API (e.g., 4000).

 **`DB_URI`**
 Database URL or URI.
-If you are using a localhost installation of MongoDB, you may enter a localhost URL.
+If you use a localhost installation of MongoDB, you may enter a localhost URL.
 If you are using a MongoDB cloud service, you must specify the URI provided by the service provider.
 Here are a couple of examples:

 Local MongoDB URL:
 `http://localhost:27017/<Name of Database>`